Reading progress: 0 percent

 Forged in Factories: How Industrial Life Gave Metal Its Sound

-Black Sabbath’s lyrics reinforced that change.
+Black Sabbath’s lyrics reinforced that turn.
 Fear, war, paranoia, and moral collapse were treated without much ironic distance.
-The music did not merely illustrate dark themes.
+The music did not merely describe dark themes.
 It embodied them.
-That alignment between topic and texture is one reason the band proved so foundational.
-"We've already influenced a lot of bands."
+That alignment between subject and texture helps explain why the band became so foundational.

 From here, heaviness is no longer just about amplification or stage scale.
 It becomes density, restraint, repetition, and unease.
 That combination is one of the clearest routes from hard rock into metal proper.